The spanning $k$-trees, perfect matchings and spectral radius of graphs: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the editor and the two anonymous referees for their valuable comments and helpful suggestions.
 H. Lin is supported by the National Natural Science Foundation of China (Grant Nos.
 12011530064 and 11771141).
 S. Goryainov is supported by RFBR according to the research project 20-51-53023.
 X. Huang is supported by the National Natural Science Foundation of China (Grant No. 11901540).